Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Multi-scale Low Rank Matrix Modeling

-To easily transform between the data matrix and the block matrices, we then consider a block reshape operator $R_\block (X)$ that extracts a block $\block$ from the full matrix $X$ and reshapes the block into an $m_i \times n_i$ matrix (Figure~\ref{fig:Rop}).
+To easily transform between the data matrix and the block matrices, we then consider a block reshape operator $R_\block (X)$ that extracts a block $\block$ from the full matrix $X$ and reshapes the block into an $m_i \times n_i$ matrix (Figure~\ref{fig:Rop}) \reviewercommentnum{R1.8}, where $m_i \times n_i$ is the $i$th scale block matrix size determined by the user.